 Each field placement unit requires 52 verified hours of supervised legal services over the course of a 13 week semester.
 Hours must be completed within the semester of enrollment.

 Yes, you will be preparing daily activity journals for each day you work and submitting them twice a month.
 You will be preparing and submitting monthly time sheets signed by your supervisor.
+In addition all externs must participate in the course component class course taught by Loyola Faculty.
 You will also be submitting a few other assignments such as establishing your goals and finding out about the confidentiality policy of your placement.
 You will evaluate your placement and your placement will evaluate you.

 Start early!
 Use this chart for reference: